yellowstonegames/SquidLib/squidlib/src/test/resources/Iosevka-License.md

 The font is licensed under SIL OFL Version 1.1.
+This covers the files in this distribution:
+* Iosevka-distance.png
+* Iosevka-Slab-distance.png
+* Iosevka-Light-distance.png
+* Iosevka-Slab-Light-distance.png
+* Iosevka-Slab-msdf.png
+* Iosevka-distance.fnt
+* Iosevka-Slab-distance.fnt
+* Iosevka-Light-distance.fnt
+* Iosevka-Slab-Light-distance.fnt
+* Iosevka-Slab-msdf.fnt

 The support code is licensed under Berkeley Software Distribution license.
+The support code is not included in this distribution.
+It was used to prepare the aforementioned files.

 ---
 ---